jaindamini1111/markdown-portfolio/_includes/05-emphasis.md

 - Surpassed Introduction to Data Science authorized by The University of Michigan offered through Coursera; SQL for Data Science by UCDAVIS.

 - Successfully attained the GRANDMASTER LEVEL of MENTAL ARITHMETIC in ALOHA Brain Development Program Using ABACUS.

+#### Volunteering Experience

+**2018** - Student Partner of COGNIZANCE, the annual Technical Festival of IIT Roorkee.

+**2016-2017** - Volunteered Science Engineering Connect which was jointly organized by the Departments of Physics, Chemistry and Mathematics, College of Engineering Studies, University of Petroleum and Energy Studies.

+**2015-2017** - Member of the Public Relations Committee at UPES-SEG Student Chapter.

+**2011-2013** - School Level Prefect.

+**2010-2011** - Assisted in raising funds amongst the fellow classmates and neighbourhood locality for the care of the elderly.